standard-for-public-code/standard-for-public-code/criteria/create-reusable-and-portable-code.md

 * Confirm with someone in a similar role at another organization if they can use the codebase and what that would entail.
 * Confirm that the codebase can run without using any proprietary or non open-licensed code or services.
+* If the codebase is in early development before a production-ready release, then check for evidence of ambition to obtain collaborators.
+   * Or if the codebase is very mature and stable with very infrequent fixes, patches, or contributions:
+     * Check that the codebase is in use by multiple parties or in multiple contexts.
+     * Check for documented and budgeted commitments of collaboration.
+   * Otherwise:
      * Check that the codebase is in use by multiple parties or in multiple contexts.
      * Check that the codebase contributors are from multiple parties.
 * Check that the codebase files and commit history do not include situation-specific data.
 * Check that the code can be deployed and run without services or platforms available from a single vendor.